Cyberwolfdev/windows-11-pro-free-website/index.md

-## Welcome to GitHub Pages
+## how to activate windows 11 and 10 for free
+this is not my guide

-You can use the [editor on GitHub](https://github.com/Cyberwolfdev/windows-11-pro-free-An guide how to activate Windows 10 AND 11 Pro for free
+An guide how to activate Windows 10 AND 11 Pro for free
 ##### Table of Contents
 * [Why?](#why)
 * [Am i also able to switch from any other edition to Pro?](#am-i-also-able-to-switch-from-any-other-edition-to-pro)